Phlebotomy Technician Program Frequently Asked Questions

 Why is health insurance and medical liability insurance a requirement?

-- This is a requirement required by externship sites to protect you in the event you would accidentally harm yourself, or a patient, during your clinical rotations.
-This is a legal requirement and is, therefore, non-negotiable.
+- This is required by externship sites to protect you in the event you would accidentally harm yourself, or a patient, during your clinical rotations.
+This is a legal requirement and is therefore non-negotiable.

 If I already have a WorkKeys Certificate, do I have to take the assessment again?